-GRTA Criteria ARC Score Comments B. Project 5.
+GRTA Criteria ARC Score Comments

+B. Project 5.
 Accessibility - Non-motorized A. Are there sidewalks within the development?
-Are there sidewalks within the development?
 3 points: There are sidewalks on both sides of all streets.
-2 points: There are sidewalks on both sides of all internal collector streets and one side on all other streets.
+2 points: There are sidewalks on both sides of all internal collector streets and one side on all other streets .
 1 point: There are sidewalks on one side of all streets.
-1 B. Are there existing or proposed sidewalks along all adjacent external street frontages that connect to the internal sidewalk network?• 3 points: Yes 3 A revised site plan submitted by the applicant shows that sidewalks will be provided along the fontage of the development on Flat Shoals Road and C. Is bicycle parking provided at all non-residential, multifamily buildings and other key destinations?
+1 B. Are there existing or proposed sidewalks along all adjacent external street frontages that connect to the internal sidewalk network?
+3 points: Yes 0 Information not submitted for review C. Is bicycle parking provided at all non-residential, multifamily buildings and other key destinations?
 3 points: Yes and includes 'end of trip' facilities such as covered shelters, secure parking, shower facilities, etc. 2 points: Yes.
-2 A revised site plan submitted by the applicant shows that bicycle parking will be provided within the site.
-D. Does the development include construction of multi-use trails? • 3 points: Trails will be constructed at least 10 feet wide within the development that will shorten walking distances between complimentary uses and/or the external sidewalk/trail network. • 2 points: Trails at least 10 feet wide are constructed within the DRI boundary only.
-3 A letter submitted by the applicant states that all multi-use trails within the development will be at least 10 feet wide in accordance with the Rockdale County Master Plan (Phases A-D).
-E. Are intersections designed for pedestrian safety, including marked crossing, curb extensions, median refuges, raised crosswalks, and pedestrian actuation devices? • 3 points: Yes, all intersections are designed for pedestrian safety and include all of the above listed. • 2 points: Yes, all intersections are designed for pedestrian safety and include 3 of the above listed. • 1 point: Yes, all intersections are designed for pedestrian safety and include 2 of the above listed.
-0 A revised site plan shows the intersection of Flat Shoals and Parker Roads will be designed for pedestrian safety.
-However, the site plan does not show pedestrian facilities such as crosswalks, ramps, etc at the access drives for the development.
-F. Are pedestrian connections between building entrances and the internal and external sidewalk network provided? • 3 points: All building entrances are connected to the sidewalk network and pedestrian entrances are provided at street level along abutting public roads. • 2 points: All building entrances are connected to the sidewalk network.
-3 G. Do the provided non-motorized facilities shorten the distance between land uses that are on and off-site? • 3 points: Yes, both on and off site. • 2 points: Yes, for on site land uses only.
+0 Information not submitted for review D. Does the development include construction of multi-use trails?
+3 points: Trails will be constructed at least 10 feet wide within the development that will shorten walking distances between complimentary uses and/or the external sidewalk/trail network.
+2 points: Trails at least 10 feet wide are constructed within the DRI boundary only.
+1 Trails are proposed but the width was not indicated E. Are intersections designed for pedestrian safety, including marked crossing, curb extensions, median refuges, raised crosswalks, and pedestrian actuation devices?
+3 points: Yes, all intersections are designed for pedestrian safety and include all of the above listed.
+2 points: Yes, all intersections are designed for pedestrian safety and include 3 of the above listed.
+1 point: Yes, all intersections are designed for pedestrian safety and include 2 of the above listed.
+0 Information not indicated on the site plan F. Are pedestrian connections between building entrances and the internal and external sidewalk network provided?
+3 points: All building entrances are connected to the sidewalk network and pedestrian entrances are provided at street level along abutting public roads.
+2 points: All building entrances are connected to the sidewalk network.
+3 G. Do the provided non-motorized facilities shorten the distance between land uses that are on and off-site?
+3 points: Yes, both on and off site.
+2 points: Yes, for on site land uses only.
 2